CMU-CREATE-Lab/video-labeling-tool/README.md

 curl http://localhost:5000/api/v1/get_maybe_pos_labels
 ```
 ### Get videos with other types of labels (for only expert and researcher type users)
 These calls are only available for researchers or experts (client type 0 or 1) with valid user tokens.
-You can get videos that are marked as gold standards or labeled by researchers.
+You can get videos that are marked as gold standards or labeled by researchers/citizens.
 You can also get videos that have incomplete or discarded labels.
 For researchers or experts, the gallery page will be in the dashboard mode, where you can download the user token.
 - Paths:
   - **/api/v1/get_pos_gold_labels**
   - **/api/v1/get_neg_gold_labels**
   - **/api/v1/get_pos_labels_by_researcher**
   - **/api/v1/get_neg_labels_by_researcher**
+  - **/api/v1/get_pos_labels_by_citizen**
+  - **/api/v1/get_neg_labels_by_citizen**
   - **/api/v1/get_partial_labels**
   - **/api/v1/get_bad_labels**
 - Available methods: